Kjartan Poskitt's Vintage Synthesiser Page

 A Dark Energy singing to itself

 Sometimes the best things are the simplest!
-Just one filter and one oscillator randomly jam together making dreamy little soundscape.
+Just one filter and one oscillator randomly jam together making a dreamy little soundscape.

 Cat and Dog!